paasxx/OrderBook/README.md

 # 1. Navigate to the root of the project (where this README is)
 cd path/to/project-root

-# 2. Create a virtual environment in the root directory
+# 2. Create a virtual environment in the root directory, if Mac OS use python3
 python -m venv venv

 # 3. Activate the environment